 NoSQL databases have grown steady momentum in a market witnessing conflict between traditional and newer technologies.

-The relational database has reigned supreme for a long time as the ubiquitous platform for enterprise data.
-But the big data trend has sought to challenge that as NoSQL systems are able to handle far greater quantities of data.
+The relational database has reigned supreme for a long time as the ubiquitous platform for enterprise data, but the big data trend has sought to challenge that as NoSQL systems are able to handle far greater quantities of data.

 Distributed file system Hadoop and parallel processing framework MapReduce have made massive inroads as CIOs recognise the scope for processing large data sets.
 This anti-SQL army is growing stronger and consequently backing the rise of cloud-based purpose-built NoSQL databases.

 As the leading open source document database, MongoDB is at the centre of this revolutionary trend.
 Its VP of corporate strategy, Matt Asay, discusses its place in the market.

 Whilst the benefits of NoSQL are quite clear, it faces a huge challenge in overcoming the sheer dominance the relational database has gained by underpinning practically every enterprise on the planet for the last several decades.

 However, Asay is convinced NoSQL is the start of the next massive change in the industry, and its open source nature means startups are able to challenge IT giants Microsoft, IBM and Oracle, which have long held a monopoly over this monster market.